High School Tutoring

 Background

-A Paideia School student, Anthony, was having difficulties in Vector Calculus.
-This is an intense class that’s unique to that school.
+A high school student named Anthony was having difficulties in Vector Calculus.
+This is an intense class that's unique to his school.
 His parents reached out, and we paired him with an Applerouth tutor who had worked with students on that particular course.
 She empathized with the challenging nature of the class, validating him in his feelings of doubt.
 She then worked with Anthony to find practical ways he could improve the way he related to the material, empowering him to remove the self-doubt he was feeling and find success with the class.

-After helping Anthony progress with this class, that tutor was sent referrals from two of Anthony’s soccer teammates.
-They, too, had been struggling with the same class, and worked with the tutor to find ways to simplify the intimidating topics.
+After seeing his progress with this class, three of Anthony’s soccer teammates reached out to his tutor.
+They, too, had been struggling with the same class, and worked with this tutor to find ways to simplify the intimidating topic.
 The teammates found that the class became less of a weight on their shoulders now they weren’t carrying it on their own.
 These students had success with that particular course just like Anthony, leaving space for them to focus more on the rest of their daily demands.
-This shows how being open to help can truly make all the difference in not just one student’s workload, those around them, too.
+This shows how being open to help can truly make all the difference in not just one student’s workload, but those around them, too.

 Approach

-• Anthony was having a hard time with a particularly difficult class that is unique to Paideia School.
+• Anthony was having a hard time with a particularly difficult class that is unique to his school.
 His parents contacted us, and we matched Anthony with the best tutor to help him through this coursework.

 • Anthony worked hard with his tutor to gain an understanding of what this class was demanding, and what his teacher was looking for from him.